• Share this on:

 Tips:

 • Combine materials to add value and achieve a higher price level.
-Examples include combinations of wooden servers with a stainless-steel tip, as well as bowls combining wood and glass, or bamboo and ceramics.
+Examples include combinations of wooden servers with a stainless-steel tip, as well as bowls combining wood and glass or bamboo and ceramics.
 Similarly, there are innovations combining handmade and industrial processes.

-Example of company:
+Example company:

 Please read our market information disclaimer.